wlinna/Arkhados/README.md

 ## License ##

-JMageBattle is GPLv3 licensed, except for two files that I copied from MonkeyZone
+Arkhados is GPLv3 licensed, except for two files that I copied from MonkeyZone